-- Proposal 1: FOR the election of all six nominees for JBS Director. - Proposal 2: FOR the election of all three nominees for Equity Director. - Proposal 3: FOR the approval of the advisory vote on executive compensation. - Proposal 4: FOR conducting an annual Say on Pay vote. - Proposal 5: FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017. - Proposal 6: As the Board has made no recommendation on Stockholder Proposal No. 6, your shares will not be voted on Stockholder Proposal No. 6 and will be treated as an abstention. - Proposal 7: As the Board has made no recommendation on Stockholder Proposal No. 7, your shares will not be voted on Stockholder Proposal No. 7 and will be treated as an abstention. - Proposal 8: As the Board has made no recommendation on Stockholder Proposal No. 8, your shares will not be voted on Stockholder Proposal No. 8 and will be treated as an abstention.
+Proposal 1: FOR the election of all five nominees for JBS Director.

+Proposal 2: FOR the election of all three nominees for Equity Director.

+Proposal 3: FOR the approval of the advisory vote on executive compensation.

+Proposal 4: FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 30, 2018.

+Proposal 5: AGAINST the stockholder proposal to adopt and implement a water stewardship policy designed to reduce risks of water contamination from our direct operations and supply chain.

+Proposal 6: AGAINST the stockholder proposal regarding Board diversity.

-If you are a current or former employee of Pilgrim's Pride who holds shares through the Pilgrim's Pride Retirement Savings Plan or the To-Ricos Employee Savings and Retirement Plan you will be given the opportunity to provide instruction to the trustee with respect to how to vote your shares.
-Any shares for which instructions are not received (i) shall be voted by the trustee in accordance with instructions provided by Pilgrim's Pride with respect to shares held under the Pilgrim's Pride Retirement Savings Plan and (ii) will not be voted with respect to shares held under the To-Ricos Employee Savings and Retirement Plan.
+If you are a current or former employee of Pilgrim's Pride who holds shares through the Pilgrim's Pride Corporation Retirement Savings Plan or the To-Ricos Employee Savings and Retirement Plan you will be given the opportunity to provide instruction to the trustee with respect to how to vote your shares.
+Any shares for which instructions are not received (i) shall be voted by the trustee in accordance with instructions provided by Pilgrim's Pride with respect to shares held under the Pilgrim's Pride Corporation Retirement Savings Plan and (ii) will not be voted with respect to shares held under the To-Ricos Employee Savings and Retirement Plan.